cekrem/cekrem.github.io/content/posts/why-i-hope-i-get-to-write-a-lot-of-fsharp-in-2026.md

 counter <- counter + 1    // works, but stands out
 ```

 Kotlin has `val` vs `var`, which is decent.
 But F# goes further — even collections and records are immutable by default.
 The language pushes you toward the right thing whether you planned for it or not.
+In Elm mutability is impossible, and I love that, but as F# has full .Net interop a need for pragmatic solutions make sense.

 ### Low-Ceremony Domain Modeling